HOME

 The brain is the perfect place to look for inspiration to build more efficient computers.
 Our goal in the UCSC Neuromorphic Computing Group led by Assistant Prof. Jason Eshraghian is to understand the computational principles that underpin the brain, and use them to engineer more efficient systems that can adapt to ever-changing environments.
 We develop algorithms that can learn, and low-power architectures and circuits that harness exotic device technologies.
 Our work sits at the intersection of neuroscience, deep learning, and VLSI design.

-We also maintain snnTorch, a deep learning Python library that enables gradient-based optimization of spiking neural network and has been downloaded over 100,000 times.
+We maintain snnTorch, a deep learning Python library that enables gradient-based optimization of spiking neural network and has been downloaded over 100,000 times.
+We also developed the MatMul-free LM, SpikeGPT amongst a bunch of other cool stuff.

 mbsnn